practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 https://github.com/graemeg/blaise

-ARC = Automatic Reference Counting
+ARC = Automatic Reference Counting, as a memory management method to automatically manage the allocation and deallocation of objects.
+It tracks the number of strong references to each object and deallocates them when there are no more references, helping to prevent memory leaks: https://en.wikipedia.org/wiki/Automatic_Reference_Counting

 ---